luizbgomide/sovereign/combat.md

 ### Make a Melee Attack (Main Action)

 Attack a target in melee range with an unarmed attack or melee weapon.
-Such weapons use either the Punch or the Stab skill, depending on the type of attack.
+Such weapons use either the Brawl or the Stab skill, depending on the type of attack.

 ### Make a Ranged Attack (Main Action)